tomaverlaine/tomaverlaine.github.io/_posts/2025-05-13-aya-instinkto-industrio-interview.md

 He apparently actually plays different ones for different things.
 Terrifying.

-## Yunnan's Ethnic Minorities and KAWA

-**I follow a Twitter account that posts clips of elders from rural China — dancing, playing instruments I've never seen before.
+There's a Twitter account I follow that posts clips of elders from rural China — dancing, playing instruments I've never seen before.
 It feels like a window into where a lot of this music comes from.
-Music as just part of everyday life.**
+Music as just part of everyday life.

+**A Beijing musician once told me that in Guizhou people from the ethnic minority communities there sing everywhere, all the time.**

-Among ethnic minority communities, that really is the case.
-Music and dance are central to how people live.
+That tracks.
+Music and dance are really central to how those communities live.
 And maybe because of that, a lot of those folks have incredible natural rhythm.

+## Yunnan's Ethnic Minorities and KAWA

 **Speaking of which — KAWA are apparently doing a Japan tour.
 They're also from Yunnan, from an ethnic minority background.
 Reggae isn't really my thing, if I'm honest.**